Progress on the HIV front – 2016 EDHS results

 Little change was observed in male circumcision rates, which has been shown to reduce the risk of heterosexually acquired HIV infection in men by approximately 60% (WHO).

-Yenenesh cautions against complacency, pointing out that continued urbanization, poverty, and Ethiopia’s young population that has no memory of the devastation of HIV from the 1990s and 2000s, are all risks for resurgence.
+Yenenesh cautions against complacency, pointing out that continued urbanization, poverty, and Ethiopia’s young population that has no memory of the devastation of HIV from the 1990s and 2000s, are all risks for a resurgence.

 “We can celebrate our success while remaining vigilant,” says Yenenesh.

-About the EDHS The EDHS is a nationwide survey conducted once every five years that includes interviews with tens of thousands of individuals and households across Ethiopia.
+The EDHS is a nationwide survey conducted once every five years that includes interviews with tens of thousands of individuals and households across Ethiopia.
 The EDHS provides essential information on population, health, and nutrition.

 In Ethiopia, the EDHS is conducted by the Central Statistical Authority of Ethiopia and ICF International, a US company.
 With funding from USAID and other donors, ICF has led similar surveys in 90 countries around the world.